Composable security of delegated quantum computation: Introduction

 It is worth mentioning that the questions of secure delegated computation have initially been addressed in the context of classical client\-/server scenarios.
 Abadi, Feigenbaum and Killian~\cite{AFK87} considered the problem of ``computing with encrypted data'', where for a function $f$, an instance $x$ can be efficiently encrypted into $z=E_k(x)$ in such a way that the client can recover $f(x)$ efficiently from $k$ and $f(z)$ computed by the server.
-There they showed that no \NP -hard function can be computed while maintaining unconditional privacy, unless the polynomial hierarchy collapses at the third level~\cite{AFK87}.
-The problem of securely delegating difficult and time\-/consuming computations was also studied in the framework of (computationally secure) public\-/key cryptography, essentially from its very beginnings~\cite{RAD78}.
+There they showed that no \NP\=/hard function can be computed while maintaining information\-/theoretic privacy, unless the polynomial hierarchy collapses at the third level~\cite{AFK87}.

+A related, but distinct branch of research into the problem of securely delegating difficult and time\-/consuming computations was also studied in the framework of (computationally secure) public\-/key cryptography, essentially from its very beginnings~\cite{RAD78}.
 Even in this setting, this problem known as fully homomorphic encryption, was only solved recently~\cite{Gen09}.
+Though the goal of the fully homomorphic encryption program was to achieve delegated computation in which the communication between the server and the client is independent from the size of the desired computation.
+In contrast, in all DQC proposals, the communication is essentially proportional to the computation size; the client is however limited to operations which are not sufficient for performing the desired computation efficiently.\footnote{The client cannot perform the computation in polynomial time, assuming $\BQP \neq \BPP$.}